Siva Ananth

-Siva Ananth is an Indian film producer, writer, lyricist, director and actor who has regularly collaborated with film maker Mani Ratnam.
-He made his directorial debut with Chukkallo Chandrudu (2006), and has also served in other professions in the film industry.
+Siva Ananth (also credited as A. Sivakumar) is an Indian film writer, producer, lyricist, director and actor who predominantly works in Tamil cinema.
+Siva made his directorial debut with the Telugu film Chukkallo Chandrudu (2006).
+He later pursued career as a screenwriter, lyricist, executive producer and actor.

-Career
+His role as executive producer in Ponniyin Selvan: I and Ponniyin Selvan: II, as well as the screenplay collaboration with Mani Ratnam on Chekka Chivantha Vaanam (2018) and with director James Erskine on the sports docudrama Sachin: A Billion Dreams (2017) are some of his notable works.

+Early life and education

-Siva was born in Sivagangai, Tamil Nadu and did his schooling at O.V.C School (till SSLC), Manamadurai and Ramakrishna Mission (higher secondary), Salem, then enrolling for Industrial Engineering at Birla Institute of Technology and Science (BITS) in Pilani in 1991 and graduating by 1995.
+Siva Ananth was born in Sivagangai, Tamil Nadu and did his schooling in Tamil medium at O. V. C School (till SSLC), Manamadurai and Ramakrishna Mission (higher secondary), Salem.
+Then he enrolled for Industrial Engineering at BITS Pilani, Rajasthan in 1991 and graduated by 1995.
 He pursued MS in Mass Communications with an ancillary in Film Theory at the University of Florida, US and graduated in 1997 after producing a thesis describing a comparative study of production technique in Hollywood and Indian Cinema.

-During his time at BITS, he took up script-writing and revealed his fascination with director Mani Ratnam's work in Roja had sparked an initial interest.
+During his time at BITS Pilani, he took up script-writing and revealed his fascination with director Mani Ratnam's work in Roja had sparked an initial interest.
 After submitting his thesis, he contacted Mani Ratnam and secured a position as an assistant director after being asked to write a short story.
-The short story "Yogi" was also later published by journal, Ananda Vikatan.
+The short story "Yogi" was also later published by journal Ananda Vikatan.

+Career

 He joined Mani Ratnam's team halfway through the shoot of Dil Se..
-(1998), and his first day was spent working on the production of the song Chaiyya Chaiyya, and he was also assigned to help oversee the film's sound effects.
-His first film as an assistant director was Alaipayuthey (2000) and he worked alongside fellow apprentice Shaad Ali, in helping Madras Talkies complete the venture.
+(1998).
+His first day was spent working on the production of the song Chaiyya Chaiyya, and he was also assigned to help oversee the film's sound effects.
+His first film as an assistant director was Alai Payuthey (2000) and he worked alongside fellow apprentice Shaad Ali, in helping Madras Talkies complete the venture.
 In 2001, he began his first individual project as a director, Acham Thavir starring Madhavan and Jyothika, and produced by Vikram Singh.
 Siva worked on the script alongside Selvaraj, with Ranjit Barot and Vinod signed as music composer and cinematographer, respectively.
 However Singh's financial problems meant that the film was called off 20 days into shoot, despite the team holding a schedule in Syria.
 Siva subsequently reverted to assisting Mani Ratnam for Aaytha Ezhuthu and Yuva (2004), while also working on directing commercials.